riccardotorre/DNNLikelihood_dev/docs/likelihood/attributes.rst

 .. py:attribute:: Lik.ndims

     Number of dimensions of the likelihood, corresponding to the number of parameters.
-    It is set equal to the lenght of the array :attr:`Lik.pars_central <DNNLikelihood.Lik.pars_central>`.
+    It is set equal to the length of the array :attr:`Lik.pars_central <DNNLikelihood.Lik.pars_central>`.

         - **type**: ``int``